Hydrodynamic limit for the Ginzburg-Landau $\nabla\phi$ interface model with a conservation law and Dirichlet boundary conditions: The macroscopic equation and its discretization

 \subsection{Regularization for the macroscopic equation}

-Let us introduce the regularization of $\sigma$ and the corresponding partial differential equation, which plays key role in the proof of Theorem~\ref{hydro}.
-Note that such regularization is not needed once one can solve $C^2$-regularity of $\sigma$.
+We shall introduce the regularization of $\sigma$ and the coefficient of the corresponding partial differential equation \eqref{PDE1}, which plays a key role in the proof of Theorem~\ref{hydro}.
+Note that such regularization becomes unnecessary once one can show $C^2$-regularity of $\sigma$, which remains open at present.